Reparations from Russia after the Russo-Ukrainian war

 Reparations from Russia after the Russo-Ukrainian War is a full or partial compensation (under the peace treaty or other international acts) by Russia for the damage caused to Ukraine as a result of the annexation of Crimea, the war in eastern Ukraine and the Russian invasion of Ukraine.
-President of Ukraine Volodymyr Zelenskyy demanded such compensation as a form of war reparations on March 3, 2022.
+President of Ukraine Volodymyr Zelenskyy demanded such compensation as a form of war reparations on 3 March 2022.
 Russia has not made any indication that they will accede to it.

 History

 The issue of compensation by Russia for the losses caused to Ukraine as a result of the annexation of Crimea and the war in Donbas that began in 2014 has been discussed from the very beginning.
-In particular, in November 2019, the Ukrainian Minister of Infrastructure Vladyslav Krykliy noted that Russia will be forced to pay war reparations to Ukraine for military aggression in the Donbas.
+In particular, in November 2019, the Ukrainian Minister of Infrastructure Vladyslav Krykliy noted that Russia would be forced to pay war reparations to Ukraine for military aggression in the Donbas.

 Russia has consistently ruled out discussing this issue.
-Dmitry Peskov, a spokesman for Russian President Vladimir Putin, called Krykliy's statement a “failure” and suggested not forgetting “where Donbas is” and “who started the war in Donbas”.
+Dmitry Peskov, a spokesman for Russian President Vladimir Putin, called Krykliy's statement a "failure" and suggested not forgetting "where Donbas is" and "who started the war in Donbas".

-For the first time, the issue was officially enshrined at the state level in Ukraine in June 2021, in the Strategy of Ukraine's Foreign Policy adopted by the Cabinet of Ministers of Ukraine.
-The document stipulates that Ukraine in its foreign policy in the Russian direction will seek an end to the armed conflict and the return of the temporarily occupied territories.
+For the first time, the issue was officially enshrined at the state level in Ukraine in June 2021 in the Strategy of Ukraine's Foreign Policy adopted by the Cabinet of Ministers of Ukraine.
+The document stipulates that Ukraine, in its foreign policy in the Russian direction, will seek an end to the armed conflict and the return of the temporarily occupied territories.

-On March 3, 2022, the president of Ukraine Volodymyr Zelenskyy demanded that Russia restore all the damaged infrastructure to Ukraine during hostilities, during the payment of reparations and contributions.
+On 3 March 2022, the President of Ukraine Volodymyr Zelenskyy demanded that Russia restore all the damaged infrastructure to Ukraine during hostilities, during the payment of reparations and contributions.

-On November 14, 2022, General Assembly of UN has adopted a resolution calling on Russia to pay reparations for the destruction caused by its war of aggression.
-94 countries voted in favour of the resolution, and 14 against, while 73 abstained.
-Belarus, Bahamas, Central African Republic, China, Cuba, North Korea, Eritrea, Ethiopia, Iran, Mali, Nicaragua, Russia, Syria, and Zimbabwe voted against.
+On 14 November 2022, the General Assembly of UN adopted a resolution calling on Russia to pay reparations for the destruction caused by its war of aggression.
+Ninety-four countries voted in favor of the resolution and 14 against it, while 73 abstained.
+Belarus, Bahamas, the Central African Republic, China, Cuba, North Korea, Eritrea, Ethiopia, Iran, Mali, Nicaragua, Russia, Syria, and Zimbabwe voted against it.